Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 Yes, use Compose format `2.3` and add `runtime: nvidia` to your GPU service.
 Docker Compose must be version [1.19.0](https://github.com/docker/compose/releases/tag/1.19.0) or higher.
 You can find an example [here](https://github.com/NVIDIA/gpu-monitoring-tools/blob/master/exporters/prometheus-dcgm/docker-compose.yml).

 #### Do you support Kubernetes?
 Since Kubernetes 1.8, the recommended way is to use our official [device plugin](https://github.com/NVIDIA/k8s-device-plugin).
-Note that this is still alpha support.